-The solar farm will be located in Almere, where the combination of solar panels and strip cultivation can be tested.
+The solar farm will be located in Almere in 2022, where the combination of solar panels and strip cultivation can be tested.
 The site is made available by the Rijksvastgoedbedrijf.
 The consortium received a TKI Urban Energy subsidy for the 4-year Symbizon project.

 TNO has knowledge of the various design choices for agri-PV.
 This can be used in combination with crop growth models to analyse business cases.